matthew-shaw/matthew-shaw.github.io/docs/blog/posts/what-matters.md

 - **There is nothing more permanent than a temporary fix.** That quick, dirty hack you pushed to unblock the pipeline on a Friday afternoon will outlive us all.
 Tread carefully.
 - **The last person to touch it owns it.** Whether you like it or not, fixing a minor bug in a dusty legacy system makes you the resident expert by default.
 - **Always leave it better than you found it.** Apply the Boy Scout rule relentlessly.
 Tidy up that stray variable, extract that messy function, and update the documentation while you are there.
 Small improvements compound.
 - **Tech debt is often under-prioritised.** The business will almost always prioritise what’s visible.
-You have to take pride in your craft and make space to keep the house in order yourself.
+You must take pride in your craft and make space to keep the house in order yourself.
 - **Stop waiting for perfect requirements.** They will always be vague, contradictory, or missing.
-Nobody actually knows what they want until they see it, so build something small, learn fast, and adjust.
+Nobody knows what they want until they see it, so build something small, learn fast, and adjust.
 - **Estimation is mostly waste.** Stop obsessing over [story points](https://ronjeffries.com/articles/019-01ff/story-points/Index.html) and [mythical man-months](https://en.wikipedia.org/wiki/The_Mythical_Man-Month).
-The real engineering is in breaking problems down until they’re actually understandable.
+The real engineering is in breaking problems down until they’re understandable.
 - **You don't "just write code."** You are an engineer solving complex problems.
 Understand the domain, the costs, and the users.
 - **Communication is the job.** If you cannot explain the trade-offs of a technical decision to a non-technical stakeholder, the code doesn't matter.
 - **Saying "no" is a survival skill.** Guard your focus and your time fiercely, or nobody else will respect it.
 - **[Conway's Law](https://en.wikipedia.org/wiki/Conway%27s_law) is undefeated.** Your systems will mirror your org chart whether you planned it or not.
-If your teams do not talk to each other, your APIs will not either.
+If your teams do not talk to each other, neither will your APIs.
 - **Process can indicate low trust.** Excessive process can sometimes indicate low trust or unclear decision-making structures.
-- **Changing minds is hard.** Changing minds often requires more than just logic.
+- **Changing minds is hard.** Changing minds often requires more than logic.
 Context, incentives, and communication matter more than you think.
 - **Titles do not equal leadership.** The real leaders are the ones people quietly turn to when things go wrong.
 They give you their time, not their permission, removing roadblocks so you can make the right call yourself.

 Ultimately, being a seasoned developer isn't about knowing every design pattern or mastering every technology.
 It's about navigating the reality that software is built by people, for people.
 Those original four lines of the [Agile Manifesto](https://agilemanifesto.org/) weren't just guidance; they were a warning.

-The tools and the tech stack are the easy part.
+The tools and tech stack is the easy part.

 The real engineering is everything else.